 Tuition fees vary and are based on a number of different factors such as nominal study hours, qualification level and course type.
 The student fees as published are subject to change given individual circumstances at enrolment.
 You will receive a statement of fees once your application for enrolment has been processed.
 You, your employer or another third party can pay your tuition fee.

 Subsidised training is available to eligible individuals through the Victorian and Commonwealth Government.

 Following eligibility criteria applies:

 - Have physical presence in Victoria while undertaking the Qualification

-- Australian citizens, Australian permanent residents or New Zealand citizens
+- Be Australian citizen, Australian permanent resident or New Zealand citizen

 - Candidates 20 years and older and ‘upskilling’ by seeking to enrol in a course at a higher level than their existing qualification

 Candidates may be required to pay a co-contribution depending on the qualification being undertaken.
 To find out the applicable student contribution by course, please refer to the tuition fees above.
 If you choose to access a training place subsidised by the Victorian and Commonwealth Governments under the Skills First Program to enrol into a course, your future training options and eligibility for further government subsidised training places under Skills First Program, may be affected.

 If you are accessing a government subsidised training place you may be requested to participate in a National Centre for Vocational Education Research (NCVER) survey, Annual student outcome survey or give feedback to the Department for a review, audit or investigation purposes.